Our Board of Directors

 Jeff also created Sidewalk Ventures, a project that helped local entrepreneurs raise capital from community-based investors.

-Her private industry experience includes Director of Accounting and Finance at Etkin Equities, as well as the Divisional Controller of LogicaCMG, formerly known as Great Lakes Technologies Group.
-She worked several years in commercial banking for ABN AMRO in Troy Michigan and Harris Bank in Chicago Illinois.
+Toni has also held positions as the Director of Accounting and Finance at Etkin Equities, Divisional Controller of LogicaCMG, formerly known as Great Lakes Technologies Group.
+Her experience also includes several years in commercial banking for ABN AMRO (Bank of America) in Troy Michigan and BMO Harris Bank in Chicago Illinois.
 She started her career in public accounting working initially for BDO Seidman in Troy Michigan and then to Deloitte & Touche in Chicago Illinois.

-Toni is a CPA and received a Bachelors in Business Administration with a Major in Accounting from the University of Detroit in 1989.
-She lives in Huntington Woods with her husband Chuck, and their two children, Annie and Louie.
+Toni is a registered CPA and received a Bachelors in Business Administration with a Major in Accounting from the University of Detroit in 1989.
+She lives in Huntington Woods with her husband Chuck, and has two amazing young adults, Annie and Louie.

 FOUNDER // Canvas Legal, PLC